-These models are initialized with data describing the state of the system at the starting point of the forecast.
-They are then used to predict the evolution of this state over time.
-While uncertainties coming from imperfect knowledge of the initial conditions of the components of the Earth system can be described with the use of ensembles, uncertainty arising from approximations made in the models is very much dependent on the choice of model.
-A convenient way to quantify the effect of these approximations is to combine outputs from several models that are independently developed, initialized, and operated.
+These models are initialized with data describing the system’s state at the starting point of the forecast, and then they are used to predict the evolution of this state over time.
+While ensembles can describe the uncertainties coming from inaccurate knowledge of the initial conditions of the components of the Earth’s system, uncertainty arising from approximations made in the models is very much dependent on the choice of model used.
+A convenient way to quantify the effect of these approximations is to combine outputs from several independently developed, initialized, and operated models.

 Monthly wind speed anomaly forecasts are calculated as a percentage from monthly-mean forecasts over monthly-mean hindcasts (retrospective forecast).
 The retrospective forecasts are initialized at equivalent intervals over the period 1993-2016.
-For each model, ensemble mean anomalies are computed with respect to the corresponding model climate.
+The ensemble-mean anomalies are then computed concerning the corresponding model climate for each model.